So, diagnosed with ovarian cancer? Right? Now, you are experiencing a colossal headache thinking about what’s next, right after the emotional tumult.

 Although identifying the prognosis is necessary, it is yet a general protocol that diverges from one individual to another.

-There are a multifold of individual factors that cannot be omitted, including age and overall health.
+A multifold of individual factors cannot be omitted, including age and overall health.

 Once you know that there is a tumor in one or both the ovaries, the very next thing you got to ask your doctor what is the stage of cancer.